 As we have seen from Figure 3, when the initial magnetic field strength is large, the early exponential growth diminishes more rapidly.
-This is the result of the effective Lorentz force in Equation (5) becoming comparable with the inertial term, which implies (Irshad P et al.
+This is the result of the effective Lorentz force in Equation (5) becoming comparable

 Figure 3.
 Same as Figure 1, but for 3 different initial field strengths.
 Runs 1-3 and Runs 8-10.